prasadbhalerao1/gotham-ai/frontend/README.md

 ## ✨ Features

-- 🎨 **Beautiful UI/UX:** Modern design with Tailwind CSS, shadcn/ui components, and professional animations
+- 🎨 **Beautiful UI/UX:** Modern design with Tailwind CSS, custom components, and professional animations
 - ✨ **Professional Animations:** GSAP, Framer Motion, and smooth scroll with Lenis
 - 📱 **Fully Responsive:** Mobile-first design that works on all devices
 - 🎯 **Data-Driven:** Dynamic events and resources fetched from backend API